Dreibein as prepotential for three-dimensional Yang-Mills theory: On existence and uniqueness of for given

 \section{On existence and uniqueness of $e^a_i$ for given $A^a_i$}

 When $A^a_i(x) = 0$, equation (\ref{db1}) implies $e^a_i$ is curl-free for each $a = 1, 2, 3$ and we have a general solution

 where $\varphi^a(x)$ are arbitrary functions.
-Thus the equation (\ref{db1}) has a large set of zero modes.
-This is precisely the situation where the curvature $F^{ab}_{ij}$ (or $R_{klij}$) vanishes and corresponds to a flat space.
-Equation (\ref{A1}) just corresponds to a set of curvilinear coordinates $\phi^a(x)$ of the flat space: $g_{ij}(x) = \d_i \varphi^a\d_j\varphi^a$.
-We would like to know whether there is such a large class of solutions $e^a_i$ for a generic $A^a_i$.
-Note that the equation (\ref{db1}) is covariant under diffeomorphisms (see Sec.\ \ref{sec:3}).
-If $e^a_i$ is a solution for a given $A^a_i$, it means ${e^a_i}'$ is a solution for ${A^a_i}'$, where the primed functions are obtained by diffeomorphism transformation.
-For the special case $A^a_i = {A^a_i}' = 0$, i.e. when the vector potential remains zero under a diffeomorphism, $ {e^a_i}'=\d_i\phi^a $ obtained by a diffeomorphism of the flat metric remains a solution of the equations.
-Thus we may view the large class of solutions (\ref{A1}) as accidental to the case $ A^a_i = 0 $.
+Thus equation (\ref{db1}) has a large set of zero modes.
+In this situation, the curvature $F^{ab}_{ij}$ (or $R_{klij}$) vanishes and we have a flat space.
+From (\ref{metric}), we see that (\ref{A1}) corresponds to $g_{ij}(x) = \d_i \varphi^a\d_j\varphi^a$, i.e. a set of curvilinear coordinates $\phi^a(x)$ of the flat space.
+Now equation (\ref{db1}) is covariant under diffeomorphisms.
+If we start with $A^a_i(x) = 0$ and equation (\ref{A1}), and apply the diffeomorphism $x\rightarrow x'(x)$ using the transformation property of covariant vectors, $A^a_i$ stays zero but $e^a_i$ changes to ${e^a_i}'(x)=\partial_i\theta^a(x)$ (where $\theta^a(x')=\phi^a(x)$), i.e. we have a new dreibein for the same $A^a_i$.
+Thus {\it we may view the set of zero modes of (\ref{db1}) given by (\ref{A1}) as accidental to the case of $ A^a_i=0$ and as a result of diffeomorphism covariance}.